 top of page

 Square dancing is a form of American folk dance.
 The traditional square is formed by 8 people (4 couples facing in) and calls are made to music as dancers move in sync to the calls.
+Round dancing is a form of ballroom dance with couples moving to calls with music.

-Meet our board members.
+Meet our board members:

 Virgil.jpg